 a.
 The Senate elects six members to form a Senate Nominating Committee.
 The Committee will include at least one but not more than two professional staff members.
+Faculty members of the Committee will not exceed two representatives from any School or College.
 Each spring, after all other Senate elections for faculty and staff are completed, the Executive Committee will distribute to Senate members a first ballot for the Nominating Committee with the names of the Senators newly elected for three-year terms, and the instructions that Senators may vote for four names.
 A second ballot with the names of the four senators receiving the highest number of votes will then be distributed to Senate members, with the instruction that Senators may vote for two names.
 The two Senators receiving the highest numbers of votes cast will be members of the Nominating Committee for three years, starting their terms when their Senate terms begin July 1.
 Vacancies will be filled by the available candidate with the highest vote at the last previous election in the appropriate class and constituency.
 Nominating Committee members shall elect a chair on an annual basis from its active members.